leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 => t``, or, equivalently, ``λ (x : α) => t``, is an object of type ``α → β``.
 Think of this as the function from ``α`` to ``β`` which maps any value ``x`` to the value ``t``, which may depend on ``x``.

+[chris] "companion to application" is not parsing in my head...
+Perhaps it can just say "Creating a function from another expression is a process known as "lambda abstraction."

+[chris] again, what is a "variable" ? that concept has not been covered yet...
+Also "you can construct an expression" seems like an incomplete sentence...
+How do I "construct an expression ``t : β``."
+??? "constant t : β" doesn't work...
+I get the error "failed to synthesize instance Inhabited β"

+[chris] this paragraph is abstract and the examples below don't show any of this, so why talk about `fun` so abstractly before diving into concrete examples, it doesn't help me... ?
+Perhaps "``fun x : α => t``" is the abstract definition of all lambda functions?  if so we should say that...

+[chris] "which may depend on ``x``." is dangling and complicated, is it really needed?
+Surely a function can compute things that depend on it inputs, that's a given and obvious, and sometimes stating the obvious adds confusion...

 ```lean
 #check fun (x : Nat) => x + 5   -- Nat → Nat